 In most cases, you can catch up on college savings when you go back to work.
-"While priorities may vary from one person to another, it may be prudent to save for retirement first,” Hunter says.
+"While priorities may vary from one person to another, it may be prudent to save for retirement first,” Storey says.
 After all, you are responsible for your own retirement and there may be options available to help you when paying for college.

 In the end, your heart is going to have a big say in this, but understanding how the choice can affect you financially will help you make a more clear-eyed decision.
-"In my experience, people who acknowledge and embrace the trade-offs—on either side—tend to be the most content with whatever they decide," Hunter says.
+"In my experience, people who acknowledge and embrace the trade-offs—on either side—tend to be the most content with whatever they decide," Storey says.

 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday